Tanaav: Marketing

 Arbaz Khan, Waluscha De Sousa, Sudhir Mishra along with the cast promoted the web series on The Kapil Sharma Show.
 The cast of Tanaav also promoted the web series on Bigg Boss 16.

 Reception

-Tanaav received mixed reviews from critics.
+Tanaav received mostly positive reviews from critics.
 Archika Khurana of The Times of India praised Tanaav as a nail-biting espionage thriller set in Kashmir that moves at a breakneck pace throughout.
 Grace Cyril of India Today praised the web series for a compelling plot.
 Deepa Gahlot of Scroll.in praised the web series for an undoubtedly gripping thriller, and having relentless pace and striking visuals.
 Subhash K. Jha of The Firstpost mentioned that Tanaav is a partly-haunting, partly-jolting dream-turned-nightmare drama.

-Abhimanyu Mathur of Hindustan times mentioned that the web series is well-intentioned but fails to capture nuances of Kashmir conflict.
+Abhimanyu Mathur of Hindustan Times mentioned that the web series is well-intentioned but fails to capture nuances of Kashmir conflict.
 Arushi Jain of The Indian Express stated that the web series in an intriguing one.
 Zoya Bhatti of ThePrint praised Tanaav for cinematography, haunting background compositions, authentic Kashmiri dialogues.
 News18 stated that the web series is powerful and engaging.

+Tanul Thakur of The Wire wrote "The series dismantles the homogeneity of the two warring camps.
+Not all Indian officers are alike — neither are the militants."